BioPhoton/ngRe/README.md

 **Included Features:**
 - binding is always present. (`*ngIf="{}"` normally effects it)
 - it takes away the multiple usages of the `async` pipe
-- propper handling of null and undefined values
+- proper handling of null and undefined values
 - removes state slices if bound observable completes or errors
 - an option to disable scheduling over `AnimationFrameScheduler` (on by default)
 - control change detection and therefore can run zone-less